Skip to content

 If you like gardening, try and use a watering can instead of a hosepipe.

-It's also a good idea to become familiar with your heating controls work, such as thermostats and timers, because this will allow you to heat your home without wasting energy.
+It's a good idea to become familiar with your heating controls, such as thermostats and timers.
+This will help you heat your home comfortably without wasting energy.

 Run machines at lower temperatures